rackerlabs/technical-blog/_posts/2020-03-11-how-to-restore-postgres-backups-on-objectrocket.md

 ![]({% asset_path 2020-03-11-how-to-restore-postgres-backups-on-objectrocket/Picture9.png %})

 In this case, I want to restore to 15:53:00.
-After the restore completes, you can see that the data only exists up to that time:
+After the restore completes, you can see that the data only exists up to that time.

 ![]({% asset_path 2020-03-11-how-to-restore-postgres-backups-on-objectrocket/Picture10.png %})

-If you look back at the preceding images, you might notice that we did have another timestamp at 15:53:00, which occurred at just over .8 seconds after 15:53:00, so it does not get included in this restore.
+If you look back at the preceding images, you might notice that we did have another timestamp at 15:53:00, which occurred at just over 0.8 seconds after 15:53:00.
+So it does not get included in this restore.
 You can get extremely granular with a PITR to target a time and state in the database.

 ### Conclusion